uhuruhashimoto/operating_system/README_CHECKPOINT_4.md

 Oct 27, 2022

 This is Yalnix, our operating system for COSC 58 22F.
-The current kernel boots and handles cloning and switching processes, as well as handling get_pid, delay, and setbrk syscalls.
+The current kernel boots and handles cloning and switching processes, as well as handling fork, exec and wait syscalls.

 ## <ins> Building </ins>